-This art work is at Crosby Beach near Liverpool and it consists of around 100 life size cast iron figures set out over 3 kilometres of the beach.
+This artwork is at Crosby Beach near Liverpool, and it consists of around 100 life-size cast-iron figures set out over 3 kilometers of the beach.

 They are also slowly weathering and gaining marine life encrusted on their 650 kg bodies, that were cast using the body of the artist himself.
 Each figure is 6 foot 2 inches tall.

 Sir Antony Mark David Gormley is a British sculptor, born 30 August 1950, Dewsbury Moor, Dewsbury, West Yorkshire, England.
 His artwork and installations include Event Horizon, originally mounted in London in 2007, the project consists of 31 life-size anatomically correct male bodies, 27 constructed of fiberglass and four of cast iron, and all of them cast from the artist’s body.
 They were all placed in conspicuous places along London’s South Bank – for example the Shell Building and Waterloo Bridge.
 Unfortunately, the statues were occasionally mistaken as suicide attempts.
 The installation was taken down in August and September 2007.
 The Angel of the North, which is a public sculpture in Gateshead in the north of England, was commissioned in 1994 and erected in February of 1998.

 Antony Gormley won the Turner Prize (1994) South Bank Prize for Visual Art (1999) Bernhard Heiliger Award for Sculpture (2007) Obayashi Prize (2012) Praemium Imperiale (2013) Marsh Award for Excellence in Public Sculpture (2015)